How to create PST from Exchange Server?

 1. Download and configure the software on your system.

-4. Click on Add Source and select the source type and then click Next.
+3. Click on Add Source and select the source type and then click Next.click Next

-12. The filter section window will appear in the next step; apply filters as per your requirements and click Export.
+7. The filter section window will appear in the next step; apply filters as per your requirements and click Export.click Export

 Conclusion

-Users often need to export their Exchange mailboxes to PST either to create a backup for the Exchange data or to access the Exchange data via MS Outlook.
-However the export process is not that simple; it requires technical expertise and knowledge of the Exchange management shell.
-So, we mentioned third-party software like Recoveryfix for Exchange Server which is very useful in exporting Exchange mailboxes to PST.
+Users often need to export their Exchange mailboxes to PST to create a backup for the Exchange data or access the Exchange data via MS Outlook.
+Our blog has focused on each aspect of the concern that might help you gain more information.

 Related Posts